Approximating compact objects in bootstrapped Newtonian gravity: use of the canonical potential: Introduction

 Despite gravity being the oldest of the forces known to science, many gravitational phenomena and their quantum foundations remain, to a large degree, fully open questions.
 Roughly speaking, this can be mainly attributed to its weakness (as measured by the gravitational coupling $\gn\sim 10^{-11}\,$m$^3\,$kg$^{-1}\,$s$^{-1}$).
 When Newton's constant is combined with other ``small'' parameters (like $\hbar$ in a quantum regime), gravitational effects seem to become utterly negligible at laboratory scales.
 Testing aspects of strong gravity thus requires objects with huge masses (or large compactness) in order to produce sizeable effects.
 On the other hand, gravity is a non-linear phenomenon at its core and the theoretical study of compact objects is a difficult endeavour due to the lack of general techniques to solve non-linear differential equations.

 Most of the known results are obtained perturbatively in the weak-field regime of general relativity, far away from the compact source.
 Perturbation theory indeed fails in the strong-field regime around compact objects, where an infinite tower of couplings are generated in the non-relativistic approximation given by the expansion of the Einstein-Hilbert action.
 In such a regime, all terms contribute equally and the infinite series cannot be truncated.
-In order to avoid this kind of issue, one could take a bottom-up approach and construct the Newtonian theory by also including, from the onset, the leading order terms that would show up in the aforementioned expansion.
+Inspired by this result, one could take a bottom-up approach and construct a modified Newtonian theory by including, from the onset, terms of the functional forms which appear at the leading order in the aforementioned expansion.
 Rather than truncating the series obtained from general relativity, the resulting action is viewed as a new theory, where finitely many terms are treated on the same foot.
 From this perspective, the model functions as an alternative, rather than an extension, of Newtonian gravity, in very much the same way that Stelle's higher-derivative gravity \cite{Stelle:1976gc} differs from general relativity.
 The theory so obtained is called bootstrapped Newtonian gravity~\cite{Casadio:2018qeh}.